archlinux/aurweb/test/README.md

 To run `pytest` Python test suites:

     $ make -C test pytest

+**Note:** For SQLite tests, users may want to use `eatmydata` to improve speed:

+    $ eatmydata -- make -C test sh
+    $ eatmydata -- make -C test pytest

 To produce coverage reports related to Python when running tests manually, use the following method: